ezfe/TimeKeeper/README.md

 The block ID can be changed if you experience conflicts.
 This is the same with all mods.

-Last updated August 23, 2013
+Last updated October 14, 2013